henryvangard2026/phone/README.md

-This phone Python app keeps track of the phones that are used on a lab workstation at my last job.
-It is implemented in Python using FASTAPI and ORM.
-The GUI is complete.
-FASTAPI is complete.
-Flask is complete.
-JWT is complete.
-Awaiting user.db only.
-1/25/26
+This application was created to track the iOS and Android phones used across more than 50 lab workstations.
+It is implemented in Python using FastAPI and an ORM.
+The GUI, built with PyQt6, is complete.
+FastAPI was implemented to provide network access and is also complete.
+The web UI, developed using Flask, is finished as well.
+JWT is used for authentication.
+RabbitMQ was implemented to test a producer–consumer architecture; however, it has not yet been fully utilized.
+Updated: 1/25/26